simenkid/lwm2m-id/README.md

 <a name="Overiew"></a>
 ## 1. Overview

 **lwm2m-id** is a dictionary of identifiers defined by [OMA LightweightM2M(v1.0)](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0) and IPSO SmartObject Guideline([Smart Objects Starter Pack1.0](http://www.ipso-alliance.org/smart-object-guidelines/)).
-If you want more information about what lwm2m and IPSO are doing, you can take a look at their websites.
+Please visit their websites for more information.

 <a name="Installation"></a>
 ## 2. Installation